Rules of snooker: Touching ball

 The striker scores no points for balls potted as the result of a foul.
 Depending on the situation, these balls will either remain off the table; be returned to their original spots; or be replaced in the positions they occupied before the foul shot, along with any other balls that were moved during the shot.
 For details on such situations, see Fouls below.

-If a player fails to pot a ball "on", whether a red or a nominated colour, the other player will come to the table, with the reds always being the balls "on" as long as there are still reds on the table.
+If any reds are still on the table and a player fails to legally pot a ball that is on, whether a red or a nominated colour, the opponent will come to the table and the reds will be on.
+If a player's turn ends with no reds on the table, and in such a way that none of them must be replaced due to a foul, the opponent's turn will begin with the lowest-value colour on the table as being on.